-The Agency may issue informal, non-binding pre-application determinations of the landward extent of wetlands and other surface waters, or otherwise perform non-binding determinations on its own initiative, as Agency staff time and resources allow.
+(a) The Agency may issue informal, non-binding pre-application determinations of wetlands and other surface waters.
+Such determinations will be performed only as Agency staff time and resources allow.
 Applicants are strongly advised to contact Agency staff prior to requesting an informal determination, as staff resources to perform these determinations are very limited.